 Standard Walker for the first time up (Mandatory) Will assist with your walking.
-It should NOT have wheels Gait Aids Rollator Walker (Optional) Many can be progressed to a rollator if safe.
-Do not bring this to the hospital- you will be able to practice with a hospital walker Cane (Mandatory) Will assist you on the stairs and with your walking later on in your recovery Handrails (highly recommended) These should be installed along stairs at home for safety Raised Toilet Seat with Arms (highly recommended) Clamp-on or molded plastic styles for regular or oval toilet bowls Grab Bars Can be mounted into a studded bathroom wall or clamped to the side of Bathroom the tub Equipment Ечатритент Bathtub Transfer Bench Useful for getting into and out of the tub Hand Held Shower Head For use with the tub bench Tor use with the tub belich Sock Aid To help put on socks or hosiery Dressing Long-Handled Reacher Devices To help reach objects on the floor, overhead, or for dressing Long-Handled Shoehorn Useful to put on shoes or take off socks
+It should NOT have wheels Rollator Walker (Optional) Many can be progressed to a rollator if safe.
+Do not bring this to the hospital- you will be able to practice with a hospital walker Gait Aids Cane (Mandatory) Will assist you on the stairs and with your walking later on in your recovery Handrails (highly recommended) These should be installed along stairs at home for safety Raised Toilet Seat with Arms (highly recommended) Clamp-on or molded plastic styles for regular or oval toilet bowls Bathroom Grab Bars Can be mounted into a studded bathroom wall or clamped to the side of the tub Equipment Bathtub Transfer Bench Useful for getting into and out of the tub Hand Held Shower Head For use with the tub bench Sock Aid To help put on socks or hosiery Dressing Devices Long-Handled Reacher To help reach objects on the floor, overhead, or for dressing Long-Handled Shoehorn Useful to put on shoes or take off socks